 Non-service recipient workload is important as it demonstrates the extent of activities that are not related to specific patient/resident/client volumes but are still an integral part of the professional's contribution to the health system.
-These activities can be for the benefit of the community, staff, students or the organization.
-If there are specific activities that should be highlighted internal reports should be created to provide further insight into the activities that consume clinician's time.
-This may include:
+These activities can be for

-- staff travel related to the provision of patient care; - activities which are not under the control of the manager such as: - legislated activities Occupational Health and Safety Committee involvement, - o facility required activities reengineering, restructuring, accreditation; - activities that support the organization's employees such as: - o critical incident stress debriefing, - o counselling, and - spiritual care; - activities that support the community such as: - development of infrastructures that will support service recipients after discharge, - o participation in community agency boards, and - educational sessions for service agencies.
+- staff travel related to the provision of patient care; - activities which are not under the control of the manager such as: - legislated activities Occupational Health and Safety Committee involvement, - facility required activities reengineering, restructuring, accreditation; - activities that support the organization's employees such as: - o critical incident stress debriefing, - o counselling, and - spiritual care; - activities that support the community such as: - development of infrastructures that will support service recipients after discharge, - o participation in community agency boards, and - o educational sessions for service agencies.